Invercargill is New Zealand’s southernmost city, and the capital of Southland, with a 2013 population of 47,892.

 Invercargill’s James Hargest College operates an exchange programme with Kumagaya Nishi High School in Japan – Kumagaya is Invercargill’s twin city.

 A $465 million revamp of the Tīwai Point aluminium smelter in 1996 indicated the confidence of Comalco (since 2006 Rio Tinto New Zealand) in the industry.
-However, the smelter is to close in 2021.
+However, the smelter is scheduled to close in 2024.
 The Southern Sting team dominated the national netball competition for the 10 years it ran, from 1998 to 2007, with sell-out crowds filling the new Stadium Southland.
 The Invercargill Licensing Trust’s underwriting of the ‘no fees’ policy of local tertiary institutions saw a big increase in student numbers at the Southern Institute of Technology.
 The population increased by 1,100 between 2006 and 2013.

 The Murihiku marae, in the south-east of the city, dates from 1983, when the wharekai (eating house) was opened.
 The wharenui (meeting house), Te Rakitauneke, was opened in 1990.